BluuArc/MMSS-Server/TestCases.md

 ## Listing All Blacklisted Users
 * **Method Tested:** `/user/list/blacklist`
 * **Input:** Simple connection to the `/user/list/blacklist` URL via the GET protocol.
 * **Output:** JSON string with array of users on the blacklist, with the format of each user being based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 Array will be empty if no users are available.
 ```
 [
     {
-        "isBeingListened": false,
+        "editor_info": {
+            "id": "4dminu53r",
+            "type": "user"
+        },
         "name": "billy bob",
         "id": "67890fghij",
         "type": "dependent",
-        "logs": [
+        "logs": [],
-            "log 1"
-        ],
-        "notifications": [
+        "notifications": [],
-            "note 1"
-        ]
+        "isBeingListened": false,
+        "last_update_time": "2017-03-20 12:34:56"
     }
 ]
  ```